JamesAndersonTistel/teach/README.md

 # teach
-create some web apps to teach various fundamental topics
+Create some web apps to teach various fundamental topics.
+With start with math fundamentals.